cardano-foundation/CIPs/CIP-????/README.md

-Equine and MLabs are collaborating on developing the indexer described in this CIP and the Equine NFT gaming application will be using CIP-???? updates to manage metadata updates for its large collection of thousands of NFTs under multiple minting policies.
+Equine and MLabs are collaborating on developing the indexer described in this CIP and the Equine NFT gaming application will be using CIP-86 updates to manage metadata updates for its large collection of thousands of NFTs under multiple minting policies.

 We will include detailed documentation, example configurations,